Core Module Information

 Upon completion of this module you will be able to

-LO3: Translate research into audio-visual ideas.
+LO3: Translate research into audio and audio-visual ideas.

 Full Details of Teaching and Assessment